 - Nuclear Imaging

-The Ruth and Harry Roman Emergency Department is staffed by a multidisciplinary team of experts who specialize in emergency care.
+The Cedars-Sinai Emergency Department is staffed by a multidisciplinary team of experts specializing in critical care.
 This team includes:

 - Board-Certified Emergency Physicians